klausstocker/JurySystem/README.md

     sudo apt install -y unzip
     sudo rm -rf /var/lib/apt/lists/*
 ```
+Choose directory or make a new one with appropriate permissions for writing and executing.
+Navigate into directory and copy the source code in one of two ways.

-⭐ Download master and unzip
+⭐ First methode: Download master and unzip (there is no connection to source)
 ```shell
     wget https://github.com/fkrenn12/Dockerized-Web-Framework-for-IoT/archive/master.zip
     unzip master.zip